Skip to content

 Principal

-Michael Bogin’s practice focuses on all aspects of environmental regulation and permitting, with particular emphasis on matters and facilities involving wastewater and stormwater discharges, tidal and freshwater wetlands and solid and hazardous waste management.
-Starting with the seminal New York City Landfills Superfund cases, Michael has litigated many CERCLA cost recovery and toxic tort claims involving a range of contaminants from dry cleaning solvents (PCE) in groundwater to mercury, lead and other heavy metal contamination.
-Michael has litigated Navigation Law and RCRA imminent and substantial endangerment claims against several utilities.
-He also tried the first New York State Stormwater Construction General Permit case under the Federal Water Pollution Control Act (more commonly called the Clean Water Act).
-He has appeared and argued cases in the New York state trial and appellate courts, United States District Courts and the Second Circuit Court of Appeals.
+Starting with the seminal New York City landfills Superfund cases, Michael has litigated many Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) cost recovery and toxic tort claims involving a range of contaminants from dry cleaning solvents (PCE) in groundwater to mercury, lead, and other heavy metals.
+Michael has litigated New York Navigation Law and Resource Conservation and Recovery Act (RCRA) imminent and substantial endangerment claims against several utilities.
+He also tried the first New York State Stormwater Construction General Permit case under the Clean Water Act.
+He has appeared and argued cases in the New York state trial and appellate courts, United States District Courts, and the Second Circuit Court of Appeals.

-Michael has a robust set of experiences working with government.
-He has represented many municipalities and school districts in complying with their environmental mandates under the Clean Water Act, federal and state freshwater wetland laws, the New York City watershed regulations and the State Environmental Quality Review Act.
-Following hurricanes Irene and Sandy, Michael has also developed significant expertise in coastal resiliency and FEMA flood zone mapping issues.
+Michael has a robust set of experiences working with governmental clients.
+He has represented many municipalities and school districts in complying with their environmental mandates under the Clean Water Act, federal and state freshwater wetland laws, the New York City watershed regulations, and the New York State Environmental Quality Review Act (SEQRA).

-Recipient New York County Lawyer’s Association, Rising Star Award, 2000
+Recipient, New York County Lawyer’s Association, Rising Star Award, 2000

 Brownfields Redevelopment